justincasher/justincasher.github.io/AI/Catan/catan_ai.md

 7. [References](#7-references)

 *Disclaimer.* &nbsp; This project was my first substantial effort using PyTorch and deep learning, so certain parts remain less polished.
 In particular, I leveraged a supervised learning setup with small batch sizes, which contrasts with the predominant reinforcement learning approaches.
-Nonetheless, it seemed to work relatively well.
+Nonetheless, my untraditional approach seemed to work relatively well.

 ## 1. Introduction